davekilian/terracast/docs/architecture.md

 On bare metal cluster scenarios, the machines are preconfigured with a list of each others' IP addresses, which is used to bootstrap consensus between each other.
 The orchestration layer then runs in the context of whichever node is currently leading consensus.

+Another important service provided by the orchestration layer is secret management.
+Keys, certificates and other kinds of secrets needed to access cloud object stores and databases within a Terrascale cluster are stored in the orchestration service's cluster management databases.
+When a node within a Terrascale cluster needs access to an object store bucket or cloud database, it authenticates itself with the orchestration service by returning the authentication blob it was deployed with, and requests a temporary access token to the relevant object store or cloud database.
+The orchestrator authenticates and authorizes, generates a token which temporarily grants the bearer access to the requested resource, and returns it to the cluster node.
+The node marks the expiration time and auto-renews before the deadline to avoid service disruptions.

+The same service is also used to manage client-side encryption keys.
+Nodes request the current encryption key for the cluster's data, bearing the same authentication information as mentioned earlier, as well as a temporary public key for the session.
+The orchestration service encrypts the cluster encryption key with the node's private key and returns it.
+The node uses its private key to decrypt this key, and then uses the key as the key-encryption-key for local encryption operations.

 ## Storage Model

 TerrascaleDB includes a thin storage abstraction layer responsible for interfacing with external storage APIs and network interfaces.
 This eases the process of moving Terrascale between cloud providers and potentially makes it simpler to light up custom hardware solutions and on-prem scenarios.
 The goal of this layer is to provide abstract semantics; additional services like encryption, checksumming and compression are handled at higher layers.